 In this respect Donald Trump is no different than all the politicians, in both the so-called “major” parties.
 All of them, including Barack Obama, play on the music of the Declaration’s language of rights, including liberty.
 But they have all of them abandoned, in practice, any real respect for its meaning.

 So they refuse to apply The Declaration’s logic to the controversies over abortion, or homosexuality, or the insane attack on our decent respect for the natural distinction between male and female.
-They refuse to evoke the Constitutional provision that plainly prohibits the denial or disparagement of the God-endowed unalienable rights that reflect the just constraints on human power that preserve the Constitutional liberty of the American people, and by perpetuating their self-government.
+They refuse to evoke the Constitutional provision that plainly prohibits the denial or disparagement of the God-endowed unalienable rights that reflect the just constraints on human power that preserve the Constitutional liberty of the American people, thereby perpetuating their self-government.

 On this key point, vital to the survival of America’s liberty, and indeed its whole way of life, Donald Trump and Hillary Clinton are different versions of the same treacherous intention.
 It is the intention to erase America’s allegiance to the Declaration’s principles, and discard its logic.
 Why?
 In order to turn the tide against government of, by and for the people.
 In order to cut off the appeal to God and His justice that empowers those without wealth, arms or claims of authority transmitted to them by birth.